askarbol/COSC310-Project-Askar/README.md

 **CHATBOT PROGRAM**

 This program is meant to be a simple chatbot capable of 30 rounds of semi-natural speech.
 This was initally done via simple phrase recognition but has been upgraded to use python's natural language toolkit.
-Implemented features include:
+This Individual part of the project adds two new API's to make conversation flow better.
+The two APIs that I chose are WikipediaAPI and Google Translate API.

+## Individual project APIs
+Wikipedia API: When user types "Search" + any word, Robot Robert returns first two sentences from wikipedia page of that word.
+For example: if you type in "Search McDonald's", Robert will print first two sentences from McDonald's wikipedia page.
+McDonald's Corporation is an American fast food company, founded in 1940 as a restaurant operated by Richard and Maurice McDonald, in San Bernardino, California, United States.
+They rechristened their business as a hamburger stand, and later turned the company into a franchise, with the Golden Arches logo being introduced in 1953 at a location in Phoenix, Arizona.

+Google Translate API: Translates user's input from different language supported by google translate to english.

+### Features added for Assignment 3

 - Misspelling handling via Porter Stemmer.
 > Program stems user input and checks against stemmed sentences on the backend, allowing the system to handle minor gramatical errors.